Sdfabio/Deep-Reinforcement-learning-/Double joint arm/Report.md

 ### Metrics and benchmark

 To measure how the agent performs, we will calculate the mean score in the last 100 episodes.
-A score in an episode is the sum of the rewards in that episode (#yellow bananas -  #blue bananas collected).
-And if the mean score of the last 100 episodes attains 13, we will considered that the agent is trained enough and that the task is solved.
-The benchmark is to attain this average score in 1800 episodes.
+A score in an episode is the sum of the rewards in that episode.
+And if the mean score of the last 100 episodes attains 30, we will considered that the agent is trained enough and that the task is solved.
+The benchmark is to attain this average score in 1800 episodes maximum.

 ## II.
 Analysis